dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 > You would likely stop the loop after a few hundred attempts and fall back to something like in our first version.
 >
 > You'd also add tests to your level config to ensure you never place more tiles than is sensible to make sure our
-> assumptions about probability hold.
+> assumptions about probability holds.

 Ok with that `respawn` method now done, let's make sure we call it: